 Turmeric

 Turmeric is made from the rhizome of a plant that belongs to the ginger family and looks a lot like ginger.
 While it does have a mild flavor, it is used mostly as a food coloring and for its health benefits.
-Turmeric is the ingredient in curry powder that makes it yellow and also appears to have some significant anti-inflammatory properties.
-It is used in Bengali pulao and a variety of chutneys.
+Turmeric is the ingredient in many Indian curries to give them a yellow color.
+It also appears to have some significant anti-inflammatory properties.
+Turmeric is also used in Bengali pulao and a variety of chutneys.

 Saffron